Agave or Yucca? How to Tell The Difference

 Artichoke agave

 Yucca leaves are thinner, straighter, and not fleshy.
-One word that comes to mind when describing yucca leaves is “dagger-like.”
+Yuccas are considered “semi-succulents” rather than succulents.
+Words that come to mind when describing yucca leaves are “sword-like” or “dagger-like.”
 They are stiff with pointy tips.

 Size